Omegapy/APH-IF/README.md

 ---

+This project is curently being developped on `dev` branch/

 This project is based on my MRCA APH-IF (Mining Regulatory Compliance Assistant) project, which is a web application that uses AHP-IF to provide quick, reliable, and easy access to MSHA (Mine Safety and Health Administration) regulations using natural language queries.

 MRCA APH-IF Website: https://mrca-frontend.onrender.com/